Amadeus IT Holding SA history, profile and corporate video

 Amadeus becomes the first European company to operate in the new European Currency Unit (ECU), doing so until the introduction of the Euro.
-Our software development centre opens in Nice, France.
-We begin construction of our data processing centre in Erding, Germany.
+Our software development center opens in Nice, France.
+We begin construction of our data processing center in Erding, Germany.
 The first of our national marketing companies (NMCs) launches in Finland, followed by Austria and France.

 Seven airlines become system users and Thai Airways International becomes our first Asian partner.
 The Amadeus Network (Amanet) goes live.
 It is used by travel agents to connect to the Amadeus system.

-We open our data processing centre in Erding, Germany and travel agents begin to use the Amadeus system for bookings.
+We open our data processing center in Erding, Germany and travel agents begin to use the Amadeus system for bookings.
 Amadeus Fare Quote is now used in France, Belgium and select African countries.

 Amadeus Air offers users worldwide access to schedule displays, extensive flight solutions, unbiased rankings, and extended display options.